Set up a pop-up shop

 It is important to consider:

-1. Market research and business planning
+1. Conduct market research and develop a business plan

 Businesses succeed when they spot a market opportunity and exploit it fully.
 This requires careful research of the local market, to find out if demand for a product, service or business type justifies your investment - see research and develop your business ideas, new products and services.